• SCVO

 By joining Chest Heart and Stroke Scotland (CHSS) as an Individual Giving Fundraiser you can be the difference between people just surviving and really living.

 You will be part of Scotland’s leading health charity providing support to people with chest, heart and stroke conditions and Long Covid to live life to the full again.
-Our Community Healthcare Support Service provides access to a range of supported self management and community recovery services to support people across Scotland to manage their health as well as possible and adjust to life after a diagnosis of a chest or heart condition or after a stroke.
+Our Community Healthcare Support Service provides access to a range of supported self-management and community recovery services to support people across Scotland to manage their health as well as possible and adjust to life after a diagnosis of a chest or heart condition or after a stroke.

-The Individual Giving Fundraiser will play a key role in growing and sustaining CHSS’s individual donor income by leading donor acquisition, stewardship, and reactivation activity, with a strong focus on face-to-face recruitment and compelling multi-channel appeals.
-Working within the Donor Development team and collaboratively across Income Generation, Communications, Supporter Care, and Data, this role will help develop targeted campaigns, strengthen supporter loyalty, and ensure high-quality donor journeys that enhance long-term income stability.
+With support from the Donor Development Manager, the Individual Giving Fundraiser will play a key role in growing and sustaining CHSS’s individual donor income by playing a lead role in donor acquisition campaigns, stewardship, and reactivation activity.
+You will have a strong focus on face-to-face recruitment and compelling multi-channel appeals.
+As an essential part of the Donor Development team you will be working collaboratively across Income Generation, Communications, Supporter Care, and Data as well as a range of external agencies and suppliers.
+In all areas, you will ensure compliance with fundraising regulations, GDPR, and marketing standards.

 CHSS also supports flexible recruitment through Working Families and we are “Happy to Talk Flexible Working”.

 In line with our commitment to safeguarding, this role is subject to a Basic Disclosure check.
 CHSS is committed to equality of opportunity and to providing a service which is free from unfair and unlawful discrimination.
+We therefore aim to ensure that no applicant, volunteer or member of staff is unfairly treated on the grounds of offending background.

 Find out more